REUTERS SUMMIT-Cyber experts warn Iranian hackers becoming more aggressive

 Leonard Moodispaw, chief executive of cybersecurity firm KEYW Corp, said that for now, Iranian hackers appeared to be increasingly spying and stealing money but not launching Stuxnet-like destructive attacks.

 “They are more interested in IP and taking money than in shutting anybody down,” Moodispaw told the Reuters summit.
 KEYW’s biggest customers are U.S. intelligence agencies.
-(Reporting by Jim Finkle; Additional reporting by Doina Chiacu, Mark Hosenball, Joseph Menn, Alina Selyukh, Andrea Shalal and Warren Strobel; Editing by Tiffany Wu and Jim Loney)
+(Reporting by Jim Finkle; Additional reporting by Andrea Shalal, Mark Hosenball, Joseph Menn, Alina Selyukh and Warren Strobel; Editing by Tiffany Wu and Jim Loney)